isEmmanuelOlowe/W05Practical/W05 Practical.md

 * Find consonants in the text.
 * Delete consonants and compare that word to words in the dictionary.
 * It has also been noted words in the dictionary vary in capitalisation so for valid comparison words in the dictionary and string will never to be lowercase before comparison.

+### Extension 1: Introduction of same process for vowels

+The extension asks that a second version of the program be produced which lists lost vowel alternatives.

+#### Assumptions

+* second version indicates it has alternative functionality to the original so this is not an additive incremental addition of functionality but alteration of a new program to do the exact same process for vowels.

 ## Design